linode/docs/docs/guides/linode-writers-formatting-guide/index.md

 ### Commands (Deprecated Syntax)

 In some existing guides, you may see commands displayed without the code shortcode.
-In these instances, the commands are simply indented with a tab or four spaces in the markdown source text.
+In these instances, the commands are simply indented with a tab or four spaces in the Markdown source text.
 For example:

     Run the following command to restart Apache: